 Cast your minds back to your days as a child.
 Lunchtime has arrived and you merrily make your way out into the playground (skipping rope in hand) to play with your friends.
 You see them over in the far corner, chatting and laughing away, so make your way over.
 Only, when you arrive, the conversation stops.
 There is a coldness in the air, but you bravely ask them what they were talking about.
 “Nothing important” says one of the children.
 Silence again.
 “Anyone fancy jumping rope?” you ask more timidly.
 Silence.
 There is a clear sense that you are not welcome.
 So, awkwardly, you walk away: confused, sad and alone.

 Unfortunately, ostracism (also referred to as: social isolation, abandonment, social death, being shunned, social exclusion, and “being out of the loop”) is as common a phenomenon in the workplace as it is in the school yard.
-So much so, that it is recognised and identified, more often than not, as a form of bullying / harassment under most law firm and corporate anti-bullying policies.
+So much so, that it is recognised and identified, more often than not, as a form of bullying / harassment under most corporate anti-bullying policies.

 We all claim to be against bullying, and yet I still hear accounts from clients and friends who have suffered from social exclusion at work and the impact that this has had on their emotional, physical and mental health.
 In fact, I hear more complaints about ostracism than I do harassment.